Colloquium: Spintronics in graphene and other two-dimensional materials: Introduction

-Since the discovery of graphene, the field of two-dimensional (2D) materials have become one of the hot topics in solid state physics, mainly because of their prominent mechanical, optical, electrical and magnetic properties \cite{castro_neto_electronic_2009}.
+Since the discovery of graphene, the field of two-dimensional (2D) materials has become one of the most active areas of research in solid-state physics, mainly because of their prominent mechanical, optical, electrical and magnetic properties \cite{castro_neto_electronic_2009, novoselov_nobel_2011}.
 High electronic charge mobility, low spin orbit coupling strength, negligible hyperfine interaction and gate tunability, are part of the properties which have established graphene also as an emerging material for spintronics \cite{tombros_electronic_2007}.
-As a clear example, graphene exhibits the longest spin relaxation length ever measured at room temperature \cite{ingla-aynes_24_2015, drogeler_spin_2016}. {\red This is important since the property of long-distance spin communication \cite{kamalakar_long_2015, gebeyehu_spin_2019} enables the transmission and manipulation of spin signals within complex multi-terminal device architectures.} Recently, the field has moved beyond graphene, towards exploring the properties of other 2D crystals, including recently discovered ones, in particular for investigating proximity interactions in their van der Waals heterostructures.
-The latter serves as a testbed for inducing new emergent functionalities, by compensating for any weaknesses associated to any of the individual layers and therefore enabling novel spintronics research. {\red Moreover, the observation of long spin relaxation lengths \cite{drogeler_spin_2016} together with spin-charge conversion \cite{safeer_room-temperature_2019} and spin manipulation \cite{avsar_gate-tunable_2017} capabilities in van der Waals heterostructures make 2D crystals appealing material systems for the development of low-power spintronics, including devices based on tunnel magnetoresistance \cite{kim_one_2018}, spin-transfer torque \cite{lin_spin_2013}, XOR spin logic gates \cite{wen_experimental_2016} and ultimately all-spin logic with built-in memory \cite{behin-aein_proposal_2010}}.
+Graphene exhibits the longest spin relaxation length ever measured at room temperature \cite{ingla-aynes_24_2015, drogeler_spin_2016}. {\red This property enables the transmission and manipulation of spin signals within complex multi-terminal device architectures \cite{kamalakar_long_2015, gebeyehu_spin_2019}.} Recently, the field has moved beyond graphene towards exploring the properties of other 2D crystals and their heterostructures, which serve as testbeds for inducing new emergent functionalities. {\red The observation of long spin relaxation lengths \cite{drogeler_spin_2016} together with spin-charge conversion \cite{safeer_room-temperature_2019} and spin manipulation \cite{avsar_gate-tunable_2017} capabilities in van der Waals heterostructures make 2D crystals appealing material systems for the development of low-power spintronics devices.
+The latter include, among others, devices based on tunnel magnetoresistance \cite{kim_one_2018}, spin-transfer torque \cite{lin_spin_2013}, and spin logic gates \cite{wen_experimental_2016}}.